-The Urbanist welcomes active dialogue from our readers.
+We at The Urbanist welcome active dialogue from our readers.
 We believe that healthy conversations build better understanding between those with different points of view.
 By listening and discussing, we can learn from each other and it makes our community better for it.

 While we are a place to share and discuss ideas, it does not mean that every comment is acceptable.
 Comments that attack other commenters, authors, or discourage others from participating in the comment threads are unwelcome on The Urbanist because they serve only to stifle conversation.
 Editors of The Urbanist monitor comments on a regular basis and use their discretion to modify and/or delete comments without notice if the comment violates any of the following policies:

-- Comments should stay on topic and within the spirit of the general discussion.
+- Avoid tangents.
+Comments should stay on topic and within the spirit of the general discussion.

-- We want a safe place to discuss.
-Discussion that encourages or endorses violence is prohibited.
+- No trolling or threats.
+Avoid comments that seek to troll (or get a rise out of) fellow commenters and authors.
+We want a safe place to discuss.
+Threats and discussion that encourages violence is prohibited.

-- Create your own comment thread or stick to existing threads, but do not pepper the comment section with numerous threads.
+- Limit new threads.
+Create your own comment thread or stick to existing threads, but do not pepper the comments section with numerous threads.

-- If you have concerns regarding a comment (or moderation of your own) on the website, please e-mail us to discuss.
+- Contact us directly for concerns.
+If you have concerns regarding a comment (or moderation of your own) on the website, please e-mail us to discuss.
 We ask that you do not do this in the thread itself.

 Consistent abuse of these policies may lead to a commenter to become blacklisted from further community discussion.
-If you have any questions or comments regarding our comment policy, please let us know by contacting us at email@example.com.
+If you have any questions or comments regarding our comment policy, please let us know by contacting us.
 We appreciate you for taking the time to learn about our comment policy and being part of our excellent reader community.